-AMP and its members are committed to clean energy and conservation.
+American Municipal Power, Inc. (AMP) and its members are committed to promoting the use of clean energy options for our members.
 As an organization, we have a number of projects in place to help us carry out this important initiative.

 AMP offers a number of programs to its member communities that help them reduce the environmental impacts of their operations.

 We are committed to the development of renewable and environmentally friendly generation resources.
 Working with individual communities and joint ventures of several member communities, the organization has led the way in the use of renewable technology.
 Read more about our renewable generation projects.

 For more information about renewable generation, please contact Krista Selvage, director of media relations & communications, at 614.540.6407 or email@example.com.

 The Ohio Energy Project (OEP) is a nonprofit organization that assists teachers in providing energy education in the classroom.
 AMP promotes and sponsors this program at the state level for municipal electric community school systems.
 There are 21 AMP member communities participating in this project.

 For more information about OEP, please contact Karen Ritchey, director of member events and programs, at 614.540.0933 or firstname.lastname@example.org.

 The Demonstration of Energy Efficient Developments (DEED) Program

 The Demonstration of Energy Efficient Developments (DEED) program is the only research and development program funded by and for public power utilities.
 American Public Power Association’s DEED program fills a vital niche for public power.
 All AMP member communities who are also APPA members are members of the DEED program.